UnknownJoe796/skate/Readme.md

 - `skate -p myFile.kt` - Creates/updates an IntelliJ project for the file without opening it.
 - `skate -i myFile.kt` - Opens a REPL with your definitions loaded in.

+### Windows Installation

+- Ensure 'Developer Mode' is enabled in Windows
-There's an installer also bundled with the ZIP; to use it, place the folder where you want it to stay and run the installer script for your platform.
-As simple as that.
+- Place the folder where you want it to be
+- Run the installer script as an administrator

 ## REPL Additions